 After my five-hour shift, playing My Girl by Mary Wells, Baby I Love You by the Four Tops, and all the hits on 1964, I usually stayed at Hotel Tupelo (gratis in an overflow bunk) and got up in time to make the 40-minute drive before my first class at Hatley High.
 This was almost enough to make me drop out.
 I missed a lot of school, fell asleep in class, as President of Student Body, this behavior was ridiculous.
 But, I was making good money — had lots of fans and girlfriends too.
 Trigonometry just wasn’t doing it for me.

 Girls calling my show in Tupelo were much different from those in Amory in several ways.
 First, there were so many, and they were calling at night.
 Pre-teens all the way to late teens and beyond were calling me complaining about their boyfriends, lack of boyfriends, and everything about love and sex.
-A few actually talked about the music: many were just plain horny.
+A few older ones actually talked about the music: many were just plain horny.

 A heavy responsibility indeed for a 16-year-old, I assumed they assumed I was at least a 20.